onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > Whenever you are arrested and brought to trial, do not worry beforehand about what to say.
 Just say whatever is given you at the time, for it is not you speaking, but the Holy Spirit. - **Mark 13:11**
 > for the Holy Spirit will teach you at that time what you should say." - **Luke 12:12**
 > In my former book, Theophilus, I wrote about all that Jesus began to do and to teach until the day he was taken up to heaven, after giving instructions through the Holy Spirit to the apostles he had chosen. - **Acts 1:1,2**
+> ...
+The Holy Spirit spoke the truth to your ancestors when he said through Isaiah the prophet: - **Acts 28:25**

 #### He can speak to us
 > The Spirit told Philip, “Go to that chariot and stay near it.” - **Acts 8:29**